Common preperiodic points for quadratic polynomials: Nonarchimedean bounds for prime

 And as before, for $|c| \leq 1$, the map $f_c$ has good reduction, and $J_c = \zeta_{0,1}$ is the Gauss point.
 For $|c| > 1$ and for any point $z$ with absolute value $|z|> |c|^{1/2}$, we have $|f^n(z)| = |z|^{2^n}$ for all $n\geq 1$, so that

 It is also the case that

 for all $|z| \leq |c|^{1/2}$.

 But unlike the setting of the previous section, the geometry of the Julia set and the dynamics on the associated tree is not constant for all $|c| > 1$.
 First, for $1 < |c| \leq 4$, the map $f_c$ has {\em potential good reduction}, so its Julia set is a single Type II point.
 For all $|c| > 4$, the Julia set will be a Cantor set of Type I points.
-As in the previous section, the Julia set is contained in $\{z \in \C_v: |z| = |c|^{1/2}\}$ for all $|c| > 4$.
+As in the previous section, the Julia set and all iterated preimages of $z=0$ are contained in $\{z \in \C_v: |z| = |c|^{1/2}\}$, for all $|c| > 4$.
+We refer to \cite{Benedetto:Briend:Perdry} for basic information about the Julia set.